 Texting while driving is a reckless activity that puts other people at risk.
 In North Carolina, it is also illegal.
 Unfortunately, drivers continue to use cell phones for texting, talking, browsing the Internet and other activities while navigating our streets and highways.

-If you have been injured by a distracted driver, one of our skilled Charlotte distracted driving accident attorneys can help protect your rights and ensure that you receive the full compensation you deserve for your injuries.
-At Ayers, Whitlow & Dressler in Charlotte, North Carolina, our personal injury lawyers are committed to providing the exceptional personal injury representation that our clients need.
+If you have been injured by a distracted driver, one of our skilled Charlotte distracted driving accident lawyer can help protect your rights and ensure that you receive the full compensation you deserve for your injuries.
+At Ayers, Whitlow & Dressler, our Charlotte distracted driving accident lawyer are committed to providing the exceptional personal injury representation that our clients need.
 We offer a free initial consultation to discuss your case.

 North Carolina Distracted Driving Laws